Social Science Research Methods (MSc/PgDip)

 - Taught by research-active staff, including internationally renowned scholars in qualitative and quantitative methods

 - It offers an excellent environment in which to exchange ideas and experiences across disciplinary boundaries within the social sciences.

 This programme offers an opportunity to develop analytical skills, an interdisciplinary knowledge base, and a practical understanding of research fields.
-The areas covered reflect the teaching and research expertise of the School.

 - Environmental Planning (School of Planning and Geography)

 - European and International Studies (School of Modern Languages / Politics and International Relations)

 - European Governance & Public Policy (School of Modern Languages / Politics and International Relations)

 - Science and Technology Studies (School of Social Sciences)

 - Socio-Legal - Empirical Studies in Law (Cardiff Law School)